-The debt to income ratio is a formula lenders use to determine how much of your income is available for a monthly mortgage payment after you meet your other monthly debt payments.
+The ratio of debt to income is a tool lenders use to calculate how much money is available for a monthly home loan payment after you meet your various other monthly debt payments.

-In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+Usually, conventional mortgage loans need a qualifying ratio of 28/36.
 An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.

 With a 29/41 (FHA) qualifying ratio

-Don't forget these are only guidelines.
-We will be happy to pre-qualify you to help you determine how much you can afford.
+Remember these are just guidelines.
+We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.